-The best way to understand your hosts is to observe, look at what they do, do research online and check the etiquette for each country your visit.
+When in doubt, just look at what the locals do and follow along.
+But do your research and check the etiquette and customs for each country your visit.

 An interesting but simple example I had while living in Thailand was while playing football with locals.